 National: Department of Tourism (DOT).
 Considered one of the key drivers of a sustainable ocean economy, the DOT institutionalized by the Tourism Act of 2009 which acknowledges tourism as an "indispensable element" of the Philippine economy and created a formal agency.
 In 2023, the department recorded more than 5 million international tourist arrivals, resulting in a generated income of 480 billion PhP from international tourism receipts, one of the biggest contributors to its ocean-based economy.
 The Tourism Act of 2009 particularly highlights sustainable tourism development as an integral part of the country's economic development.
 However, many tourism activities in the country have also contributed to habitat degradation and loss, particularly those that are unregulated, unregistered and/or not monitored by the agency.
 One outstanding example is the closure of Boracay Island in 2018, which is considered as one of the top tourism spots in the country, due to years of tourism-related environmental damage.
-The island reopened after a six-month rehabilitation period following newer and stricter guidelines for tourists and local establishments.
-The case of Boracay Island, however, is not isolated as many other tourism spots in the Philippines still follow unsustainable tourism practices.
+The island reopened after a six-month rehabilitation period following newer and stricter guidelines for tourism spots in the Philippines still follow unsustainable tourism practices.
 Persistent issues such as over-tourism and poor enforcement of environmental laws remain to hinder the country's aspiration for sustainable tourism.